Hugo Mogollon, Executive Director

 Hugo brings 20 years of experience working for nonprofit organizations covering a range of issues from food systems to sustainability to biodiversity conservation.
 Previous to his role at Community Foodworks, he was the Executive Director of Finding Species, an international nonprofit organization.
 Hugo has deep experience in NGO management, planning, development, outreach, and stakeholder engagement, particularly in multicultural settings.
 A native of Ecuador, Hugo is fluent in both English and Spanish.
 He has a Bachelor of Science in biology from the Catholic University of Quito, Ecuador and an Executive Master’s degree in Natural Resources and Leadership for Sustainability from Virginia Tech.

-Dalila Boclin, Director of Programs
+Rebecca Chávez, Director of Agricultural Programs

 Jenn Mampara, Director of Education

 Jenn oversees FRESHFARM’s FoodPrints program, which provides children in-school, hands-on experiences with growing, harvesting, cooking and eating.
 Under her direction, FoodPrints has grown from a program serving 200 students at one school to reaching more than 5,700 students at 15 DC public schools.
 She holds a master’s degree in Nutrition Education from Teachers College, Columbia University and has over 20 years of teaching and food education experience.
 Jenn fell in love with food during a summer abroad in college studying art history in Rome.
 She finds so much joy in cooking beautiful, nutritious, delicious food and sharing it with family and friends.
 Developing and growing the FoodPrints program has been an wonderful way to share this joy and passion with the world.

 Nick Stavely, Director of Incentive Programs